The "xmon" user name is used across all AIX machines as a systems

 ps -ef | egrep -i "xm|filtd|topas" ipcs -m | grep -i 0x78 # Remove segments identified by previous command ipcrm -m <segment id>

-Clean memory and prepare the "xmservd.res
+Clean memory and prepare the "xmservd.res" file:

 slibclean if [[ ! -f /etc/perf/xmservd.res ]] then cat /usr/samples/perfagent/server/xmservd.res | sed -e "s/^# *dosmux/dosmux/g" > /etc/perf/xmservd.res fi ls -l /etc/perf/xmservd.res

-If the file "/etc/perf/xmservd.res
+If the file "/etc/perf/xmservd.res" was created

-" process and send it an
+correctly, start the "xmpeek" process and send it an

 INTerrupt signal.
-The INTerrupt signal causes "xmpeek
+The INTerrupt signal causes "xmpeek" to

 generate a MIB file: